 This section is limited to 30 lines of text, and must follow the required font and margin specifications.
-A summary which exceeds this length will be flagged as an error by the Agency upon submission.
-You will need to take corrective action before the application can be accepted.
+A summary that exceeds the 30-line limit will be flagged as an error by the Agency upon submission.

 Attach this information as a PDF file.
 See the Format Attachments page.